Family Food on the Table

 • Spicy Asian chili-garlic sauce is one of my favorite condiments to use in Asian dishes and it’s easily found in most grocery stores, in the international aisle.
 You could also substitute some extra minced garlic and some hot sauce or sriracha or red pepper flakes to approximate these flavors.
 (As is, the amount used here does not make this a spicy dish.)

-Tongs picking up a twirl of rice noodles with ground chicken and veggies from a large pan
+Tongs picking up a scoop of easy chicken pad Thai noodles and veggies from a large dark skillet.

 Or, go the complete other way and add MORE veggies.